AdamJohnsonMI/SkuTracker/README.md

 5. Search by ASIN to find bin locations.
 6. Pick option/ship option.
 Maybe add a temp tab if not all items are pulled.
 7. Add sort feature to pages.

+Remove ASIN page and condense to Orders tab?.